 Please read the safety card in your seat pocket for further reassurance.

-I don’t think this new style safety announcement will take-off.
+I don’t think this new style airline safety announcement will take-off (excuse the pun).

 The British Airways test flight which was conducted yesterday seems to have landed wihout any evidence of damage from volcanic ash.
 The BA Boeing 747 jumbo landed at the British Airways maintenance facility in Cardiff with BA chief executive Willie Walsh on board.
 The aircraft flew for more than two hours, up to an altitude of about 40,000 feet which would be approximately the standard cruising altitude of this aircraft.
 No damage has been found in the engines due to the ash cloud and a more detailed technical analysis is being undertaken to confirm the initial findings of the BA Test Flight.
 However NATO say that F-16 jets which flew through the ash cloud had suffered engine damage.